armollica/TableShaper/examples/filtering/README.md

 ### Vectorized filtering

 The default behavior of the filter command is to keep rows based whether a Python expression returns `True`.
-The columsn of the table are put into the namespace as a Pandas series.
+The columns of the table are put into the namespace as a Pandas series.

 For example, if you wanted to only keep cars with 6 cylinders you would run this command.